EvolveTechnology/evolve-dna/README.md

 ## Finally...

 Last but not least, thank you!
-Thank you for joining us, for chosing to be part of our exciting journey.
+Thank you for joining us, for choosing to be part of our exciting journey.
 Together we will create our own future, a future we believe has great things in store.
 With every initiative, project, team and line of code, we will make an impact.
 Steadily evolving together with you, beacause of you.
 Rest asured it will be an awesome ride.